alissonpef/Geotiff-Project/README.md

 - `TileService` reads rasters (R,G,B) for a bounding box based on Z/X/Y and generates RGB or VARI tiles, encoding them with `sharp`.
 - `tileUtils.getTileBBoxWGS84` converts Z/X/Y → [minLon, minLat, maxLon, maxLat] in WGS84 using `global-mercator`.
 - The VARI colormap maps values to RGB in a simple way: red (low) → yellow (medium) → green (high).

+## Limitations and known issues

+- **Raster band normalization**: The current `TileService` assumes 8-bit (Uint8) raster bands.
+GeoTIFFs with 16-bit or floating-point bands may produce incorrect images or visual artifacts.
+A normalization step (rescaling to 0–255) should be added for production use.
+- **Tile coordinate conventions**: The API uses XYZ tile coordinates (as returned by `global-mercator`).
+If your client uses TMS coordinates, you must convert Y before calling the API using `y_xyz = (2^z - 1) - y_tms`.
+- **Cache policy**: The current cache uses simple time-based expiration.
+For production, consider adding LRU eviction by memory size and concurrency guards to prevent duplicate loads.
+- **Synchronous file IO**: `GeoTiffManager` uses sync file operations.
+For high concurrency, switch to async `fs.promises`.